 But, what are the best milk collection shells on the market?
 Well, I’ve assembled a list just for the occasion.
 Let’s go ahead and take a look, shall we?

-Starting us off with one of the most affordable milk collection shells on the market, it’s AnnyNice with their very own food grade silicone constructed nursing cups.
+Starting us off with one of the most premium milk collection shells on the market, it’s Elvie with their very own food-grade silicone-constructed nursing cups.

 The material is completely non-toxic, free from BPA and phthalates, and won’t leave behind a nasty chemical aftertaste if you decide to use the collected milk to feed your little one.